canonical/pebble/README.md

         backoff-delay: <duration>

         # (Optional) After each backoff, the backoff delay is multiplied by
-        # this factor to get the next backoff time.
+        # this factor to get the next backoff delay.
 Must be greater than or
         # equal to one.
 Default is 2.0.
         backoff-factor: <factor>

         # (Optional) Limit for the backoff delay: when multiplying by
-        # backoff-factor to get the next backoff time, if the result is
+        # backoff-factor to get the next backoff delay, if the result is
         # greater than this value, it is capped to this value.
 Default is
         # half a minute ("30s").
         backoff-limit: <duration>

-        # (Optional) After the service has been running successfully for this
-        # time, reset the backoff time.
-Default is ten seconds ("10s").
-        backoff-reset: <duration>
 ```

 ## API and clients